 Short-term deposits are bank deposits with an original maturity of more than three months and less than one year from the date of acquisition.
 The deposits are presented according to their terms of deposit.

-g.
+As of December 31, 2023, these bank deposit bearing annual interest rates in the range of 4%-6%, g.
 Fair value of financial instruments: